-Poly foam repair is quicker than cement grouting and restores your home for use in just a few hours.
+Poly foam repair is quicker than cement grouting for seawall erosion and restores your seawall for use in just a few hours.
 Also, it is more efficient at eliminating leaks that have been caused by hundreds or even thousands of gallons of water.
-The most significant advantage of using poly foam injections for repairing seawalls is that it is eco-friendly and safe for the environment.
+The most significant advantage of using poly foam injections for repairing seawall erosion is that it is eco-friendly and safe for the environment.

 Polyurethane grout injections are ideal for use in marinas and other areas with boat traffic as well as buildings and foundations located near seawater.
 Seawater contains salt, and saltwater is known to cause damage and corrosion.
 Cities such as Naples, St. Petersburg, and Sarasota have been experiencing the benefits of poly foam repair over the past few years.
 One of the reasons why poly foam is superior is due to its ability to disperse water as it fills voids and cracks.

 Poly foam injections are the logical solution for most homeowners in Florida due to the efficiency of the installation process.
 The first phase of the polyurethane foam injection stabilizes the soils while the second phase expands and lifts the concrete.
 Since this process works by controlled flow rates and pressure, it relevels the plane of seawalls with amazing accuracy.